zhao-stanley/DiscussMed/data/blog/alzheimers/whatisalzheimers.md

 tags: ['alzheimers', 'what-is']
 authors: ['jake']
 draft: false
-summary: 'This blog will dive into what Alzheimer's is and its possible/probable causes.'
+summary: 'This blog post will dive into what Alzheimer's is and its possible/probable causes.'
 ---

 Alzheimer’s is a neurodegenerative disease, a disease causing progressive degeneration of nerves.
 The disease results in the brain being unable to perform many basic functions such as retain memory.